Marwabadr/alx-backend/README.md

-this is 0x00-pagination project directory
+this is alx backend rep